 So, regardless of what you eat during the day, you always need an energy deficit to burn fat.

-This means that you need to eat below your “maintenance level” (=Total Daily Energy Expenditure) to burn fat.
+This means that you need to eat below your “maintenance level” (=Average Total Daily Energy Expenditure) to burn fat.
 Factors like age, weight, height, genetics and activity levels all play a part in your caloric demands.

 Because of this, figuring out your average maintenance level is a bit tricky.
 Luckily, there are websites that can help you estimate your maintenance level, like this one: http://www.calculator.net/calorie-calculator.html.
 The maintenance level you calculate on this website is an estimate, but it’s a good starting point.
 By tracking your fat loss over time, you adjust your caloric intake.

-This is unfavorable because the longer you are in an energy deficit, the more your metabolism slows down and the less muscle you build.
+This is unfavorable because the longer you are in an energy deficit, the more your metabolism slows down and the less muscle you tend to gain.
 That’s why you should try to keep your fat loss phase as short as possible.

 That said, crash-dieting is also not the answer.